Probation/Dismissal

-Students are placed on Probation I when their term or cumulative GPA falls below 2.00.
-Students are notified of their status via a letter and email from the Office of the University Registrar.
-Once students are placed on probation, a hold is placed on their account for future registrations.
-To remove probation status, students must complete a semester of coursework with both a semester and cumulative GPA above 2.00.
+Students are placed on Initial Academic Warning when their term or cumulative GPA falls below 2.00.
+Students are notified of their status via email from the Office of the University Registrar.
+Once students are placed on Initial Academic Warning, a hold is placed on their account for future registrations.
+To remove Initial Academic Warning status, students must complete a semester of coursework with both a semester and cumulative GPA above 2.00.

-Students are placed on Probation II when their term or cumulative GPA falls below 2.00 for two consecutive semesters.
-Students are notified of their status via a letter and email from the Office of the University Registrar.
-Once students are placed on probation, a hold is placed on their account for future registrations.
-To remove probation status, students must complete a semester of coursework with both a semester and cumulative GPA above 2.00.
+Students are placed on Academic Warning Before Dismissal when their term or cumulative GPA falls below 2.00 for two consecutive semesters.
+Students are notified of their status via email from the Office of the University Registrar.
+Once students are placed on Academic Warning Before Dismissal, a hold is placed on their account for future registrations.
+To remove the Academic Warning Before Dismissal status, students must complete a semester of coursework with both a semester and cumulative GPA above 2.00.

-Status AfterUNL Term GPANU Cumulative GPAAttempted NU Credit HoursProbation & Dismissal
+Status AfterUNL Term GPANU Cumulative GPAAttempted NU Credit HoursAcademic Warning & Dismissal

 Three Consecutive Semesters <2.00 OR <2.00 Any Dismissed